-In consultation with advisers, students devise an interdisciplinary set of classes geared toward their broader interests and to the preparation of a substantial thesis, running to around 30,000 words, in their fourth year.
-The range of topics among the thesis projects is extraordinary: most students, however, focus on an event or policy, whether domestic or related to other countries, of present-day significance.
-Some students choose topic with a more literary bent.
-Recent theses have investigated income inequality in the US, the availability of credit to low-income people, post-colonial African monument building, the work of a Palestinian poet, the role of American media in the Arab Spring, and energy policy in Japan after Fukushima.
-Encouraging students to explore their personal interests, the Program stimulates the production of thorough, passionate, and engaged theses.
+The range of topics among the thesis projects is extraordinary.
+Most students focus on a topical event or policy, whether domestic or international.
+Occasionally, a student chooses a topic with a more literary or philosophical bent.
+Recent topics have included income inequality in the US, access to credit in the US, the status of art in post-colonial African monument building, the role of American media in the Arab Spring, Islamic lending, attitudes toward wealth in Christian theology, energy policy in Japan after Fukushima, and race dialogue in Charlottesville.
+Encouraging students to explore their personal interests, the Program stimulates the production of thorough, passionate, and engaged .